Skyscanner/backpack-android/docs/TextField/README.md

 **Note:** If both error message and helper text are supplied the error message takes precedence.

+By default the error view has a visibility of `GONE` until an error is set.
+To avoid the layout jumping set the `textFieldErrorEnabled` (XML) or `errorEnabled` (Java/Kotlin) flag to true, which will set visibility to `INVISIBLE`.

 ## Theme Props

 ### `BpkTextField`